-With shop-bought goods, the tax is factored into the total price so you don't need to add it to the price displayed when at the cash register.
-If a bottle of water is priced at 75p then 75p is what you will pay.
+With store-bought goods, the VAT tax is factored into the sticker price so you don't need to add it to the price displayed when at the cash register.
+If a bottle of water is priced at 75 pence then 75 pence is what you will pay.
 As a citizen of a non-EU country, you are not always obligated to pay this tax and can opt for a refund at the airport.

 How to Claim a Vat Refund at the Airport

 - When making a purchase, ask the retailer for a VAT Refund Form (also called a VAT 407 form).
 The retailer might ask for your passport to verify that you're eligible for the refund.

 - Complete and sign the VAT Return Form.

-- To claim for a VAT refund on goods to be packed into checked luggage, go to Customs before Security at the airport where your VAT Refund Form will be checked and stamped.
+- To claim for a VAT refund on goods that will be packed into checked luggage, go to customs before security at the airport where your VAT Refund Form will be checked and stamped.
 After it's stamped you can check your luggage.

 - To collect your refund go to a VAT refund desk.

-- Depending on the VAT form you've been given, the refund will be issued to your credit card, will be sent as a check or will be given as cash.
+- Depending on the VAT form you've been given, the refund will be issued to your credit card, sent as a check, or will be given as cash.
 Some retailers charge a fee for handling the VAT form and that fee will be deducted from your refund.

-- If you're claiming for jewelry or electronics worth over £250 and want the items kept in your hand luggage, you'll need to visit Customs after Security.
+- If you're claiming for jewelry or electronics worth over 250 pounds and want the items kept in your hand luggage, you'll need to visit customs after airport security.